iSPIRT/DEPA/2_Architecture.md

 **_Data Consumer_**
 _A data Consumer(DC) is an entity that seeks digital data from the Data Principal, in order to provide services.
-The DC places the request for the need of data with the CM which triggers the process of consent collection from the Data Principal._ _DCs include hospitals, health technology companies, banks, financial technology companies, govt departments, employment exchanges -- any legal entity that is interested in delivering value to the Data Principal based on his data.
-These entities could have their own systems or use a third party service provider to be part of the ecosystem.__
+The DC places the request for the need of data with the CM which triggers the process of consent collection from the Data Principal.
+DCs include hospitals, health technology companies, banks, financial technology companies, govt departments, employment exchanges or any entity that is interested in delivering services to the Data Principal based on his data.
+These entities could have their own systems or use a third party service provider to be part of the network._

 **_Consent Manager_**
 _A consent manager is an entity that acts as a consent collector for the user and mediates personal data flows from DPs to DCs.
 Our architecture allows multiple entities to play the role of a CM and each must have its own front-end (a mobile app, a Web app, or a human agent who interfaces with a mobile/Web app) for interacting with users.
 A CM cannot access data of users, even in encrypted form, unless it is also an DC and accesses information in that capacity.
 Its role is primarily to enable consent collection, based on which data is shared from DPs to DCs.
 It also enables discovery of DPs from which user data can be shared.
 Consent managers are a key mechanism for ensuring **privacy by design** in our architecture._

 **_Gateway_**
 _A gateway enables DPs, DCs, and CMs to connect with each other and exchange information.
-Gateways are the key mechanism for enabling trust between the entities within this architecture.
-We also envision gateways to play the role of on-boarding, monitoring and auditing different entities in the ecosystem in a semi-automated manner; thus, they are also a key vehicle for our design principle of **transparency and accountability**. _
+Gateways are the key mechanism for creating a network and enabling trust between the entities which join the network.
+We envision gateways to be sectoral in nature where they play the role of on-boarding, monitoring and auditing different entities in the network in a semi-automated manner; thus, they are also a key vehicle for our design principle of **transparency and accountability**._

 ## Architecture